Gadzhi Kharkharov Running Void Linux on a laptop

 issues so far;

-are required for Sway;
+elogind and dbus are required for Sway;

 - start sway with

-dbus-run-session sway
+dbus-run-session sway;

-might show an error about seatd
+libseat might show an error about seatd not present, can be removed by

-before starting Sway
+exporting LIBSEAT_BACKEND=logind before starting Sway